-Finally, though this determination is less concrete than the prior facts, the Nobel in Economics has been subject to much controversy, as one could imagine, relating to its selection of winners, impact on the field, and the nature of its founding.
+Finally, though this observation may seem less concrete than the prior facts, the Nobel in Economics has been subject to much controversy, as one could imagine, relating to its selection of winners, impact on the field, and the nature of its founding.
 Though “controversy” is not easily measured, my personal perception is that the award has only been surpassed by the Nobel Prize in Literature as a target for criticism (I’d hate to be on that committee).

 To start, several members of Alfred Nobel’s family have had a bone to pick with it, especially human rights lawyer, Peter Nobel.
 They generally contend that Alfred Nobel would not have wanted his name attached to the award and, in the words of Peter Nobel, that Alfred, “despised people who cared more about profits than society’s wellbeing.”
 He’s gone on to call the Nobel in Economics a “PR coup by economists to improve their reputation.”
 Ouch.

 Even a few selected winners for the Nobel Prize in Economics have made their criticisms known over the years.
 Friedrich Hayek, who won in 1974, spoke at the Nobel banquet itself and informed everyone that, had he been consulted, he would have advised against the creation of the prize.
-Hayek argued that a Nobel in economics was uniquely different than the natural science prizes, because it gave economists undue and powerful influence over laymen such as in politics and law.
-Hayek argued that the natural science winners mostly exercise their influence over other experts, and thus are prone to being effectively “cut down to size” by other experts if they exceed their competence.
-According to Hayek, an economist boosted by the prize can essentially be thought by the profession to be very likely wrong on something, but still hugely influential in writing or politics, for example.
+Hayek argued that a Nobel in economics was uniquely different than the natural science prizes, because it gave economists undue and powerful influence over laymen in areas such as politics and law.
+Hayek described that the “natural science” winners mostly exercise their influence over other experts, and thus are prone to being effectively “cut down to size” by other experts if they exceed their competence.
+However, according to Hayek, an economist boosted by the prize can essentially be thought by the profession to be very likely wrong on something, but still hugely influential in writing or politics, for example.

 Some additional controversial highlights have included Milton Friedman’s 1976 win, which caused international protests; the 1994 prize to John Nash in part due to his alleged anti-semitism; and the 2005 prize to Robert Aumann, because he used game theory in his work to argue against dismantling Israeli settlements in Palestine (I would personally be terrified even trying to publish that in 2020).

 Additionally of note, only 2 women have won the prize in economics in its entire history: Esther Duflo in 2019, and Elinor Ostrom in 2009.
-Though the prize hasn’t been around as long, it’s at least glaring that only 2.4% of total economics laureates have been women.
+Though the economics prize hasn’t been around as long as the “original” prizes, it’s at least glaring that only 2.4% of total economics laureates have been women.
 Though the Nobel Prizes in general have favored men, economics has an especially low percentage of women.
-The only prize lower is the percentage of lady Nobel Prize winners in Physics: 4 total, amounting to 1.9% of laureates.
+The only prize lower in the percentage of lady Nobel Prize winners in Physics: 4 total, amounting to 1.9% of laureates.

-In regards to my own conclusions on the prize, I respectfully hold my opinions with humility, as I believe that deciding which economics researcher has had the most positive impact on the field or humanity sounds like a rough choice.
-From the Nobel Prize winners’ whose research I’ve read, I can definitely understand why they were good enough to win.
+In regards to my own conclusions on the prize, I respectfully hold the few opinions I have gathered with humility.
+Frankly, I believe that deciding which economics researcher has had the most positive impact on the field or humanity sounds like a rough choice.
+I think most people are aware that predicting the future is difficult to impossible, so determining that the winners from the past year on an annual basis conferred the greatest benefit to humankind in their field almost seems like just the front half of a full storybook to me.
+Even so, from the Nobel Prize winners’ whose research I’ve read, I can definitely understand why they were good enough to win.
 Much of their work is brilliant, creative, impactful, insightful, and dedicated.
+My final thought on that is typically that having your work declared the “greatest” compared to everyone else from the past year is probably overconfident, but honestly, I’m generally content with how they pick from the cream of the crop.
+Perfection at awards ceremonies may be overrated.

 I do agree with some criticisms of the prize, however.
 I believe Hayek’s critique of the prize offering winners undue influence is often true.
-Some laureates in my view since Hayek (who I will not name here), have leveraged their win into convincing people that they are right on a number of other, often unrelated topics.
+Some laureates in my view since Hayek (who I will not name here), may be viewed as having leveraged their win into convincing people that they are right on a number of other, often unrelated topics.
 They are often “cut down to size” by members of the profession of course, but it does not have the same effect as it would in the natural sciences, and they tend to continue their influencing.

 Additionally, as a number of internet articles and opinion editorials (but somewhat little research) demonstrates, there is criticism of the prize for putting economics on a pedestal relative to the other social sciences.
 Many of these criticisms argue this primarily because they believe there is simply not good enough reason for economics to be valued more than similar “human or social science” disciplines like political science, anthropology, sociology, and psychology; or even humanities like history and philosophy.

-In contrast, I humbly tend to agree (recognizing my own bias) that economics as research and practice itself has made better progress since the beginning of the 20th Century than most of its similar peers including political science, anthropology, sociology, philosophy, and history.
-I might consider psychology to have been more productive than economics though, when considering its impact on clinical practice, medicine, and the natural sciences.
-To also be fair, there may be reverse causality between the Nobel Prize explaining the performance of economics as well, as I will consider shortly.
+In contrast, I humbly tend to agree (recognizing my own bias) that economics as research and practice itself has made more consistent and less divergent progress since the beginning of the 20th Century than most of its similar peers including political science, anthropology, sociology, philosophy, and history (Yep, now I’m the one making the tall claims).
+I might consider psychology to have been more productive than economics though, despite the widely varying views in the field, when considering its impact on clinical practice, medicine, and the natural sciences.
+To also be fair, there may be reverse causality between the Nobel Prize explaining the performance of economics professionals as well, as I will consider shortly.

 So, the reason I agree with the conclusion that the pedestal offered by the prize to economics is not ideal is not because I think economics doesn’t deserve a pedestal.
 I do think that the Nobel Prize may be the wrong way to do it, because it often, once selection is over, leads to using ethos and credibility as a means for deriving authority as opposed to more concrete and less fallacious measures of progress and conclusion in economics.
 That’s not to say the committee doesn’t pick massively impressive researchers, but I do believe that the measure of those researchers and their work can be argued for on their own merit, without the prize to assign cloudy prestige and references to awards as a substitute for rigorous continued defense.